 This proposed roadway would pass through an area primarily designated for rural preservation.
 As a result, some members of the public expressed a desire to have the project relocated or removed from the plan.
 Some even suggested the potential to improve existing Branchview Road as an alternative to the constructing the bypass.
 However, Branchview Road is widely developed with a mix of uses with buildings located near the street, frequent driveways and is constrained for future widening by the existing creek parallel to the roadway.
 As a result, making the necessary improvements to Branchview Road is likely cost prohibitive and difficulties with permitting make this an unlikely candidate.
 Irish Potato Road was also offered by some as a potential alternative.
 Located east of the current bypass alignment and within proximity to an existing interchange with I-85, this corridor presents fewer constraints.
 However, this is also a roadway that was clearly communicated as "one worth preserving."
-Irish Potato road is the quintessential rural two lane road with numerous viewsheds, reminiscent of many scepic highways in North Carolina.
-For these reasons, if an improvement is made many believe that the existing planned bypass alignment is the best of the three alternatives.
+Irish Potato road is the quintessential rural two lane road with numerous viewsheds, reminiscent of many scenic highways in North Carolina.
 However, it was clear most question the need for any type of bypass facility.

 Removing the bypass from the LRTP is not an easy task.
 Cabarrus County and the Charlotte region are currently in non-attainment status, violating the EPA's 8-hour ozone standard for air quality.
 This standard was established by the EPA through the National Ambient Air Quality Standards (NAAQS).
-Areas designated as non-attainment are required to perform air quality modeling analyses in order to gain approval of their long range transportation plans.
+Areas designated as nonattainment are required to perform air quality modeling analyses in order to gain approval of their long range transportation plans.
 Additionally, if a project is added to or removed from the long-range plan, a conformity analysis will have to be undertaken by the MPO.
 (Failure to comply with these requirements can result in the withholding of federal funds for transportation in the region).
 Likewise, member jurisdictions are expected to protect and promote the implementation of transportation facilities identified on the plan.
 This is often done through proactive planning and the reservation of right-of-way as development occurs.
 These facts make erasing this project more complicated than simply building local consensus.

 If the community is interested in challenging the need for the proposed bypass, Cabarrus County as a member of the MPO may request that the corridor be considered for removal during the regular updates to the LRTP and during the conformity determinations for the region.
 A formal request should generate an analysis of the transportation network with and without the proposed bypass.
 If the MPO can reasonably demonstrate conformity with the removal of said project and there is no other compelling reason to maintain the project on the LRTP, then the MPO and its member jurisdictions may come to agreement on the removal of the roadway from the Plan.
-(Note: the Cabarrus-Rowan MPO is currently in the process of conducting their update to the LRTP).
+(Note: the Cabarrus-Rowan MPO is currently in the process of conducting an update to its LRTP).